JVital2013/vitality-goes/README.md

 sudo apt install apache2 php libapache2-mod-php lm-sensors
 ```

 Afterwards, verify your web server is working.
-When you navigate to the the IP of your Vitality GOES server, you should see something that looks like this:
+When you navigate to the IP of your Vitality GOES server, you should see something that looks like this:

 ![Demo Apache2 Page](resources/apache.png)